-A local woman has realised Brexit was about Britain leaving the EU and actually had very little to do with Brynhyfryd, following a chance discussion with friends.
+A local woman has just realised that Brexit was about Britain leaving the EU and had very little to do with Brynhyfryd, following a chance discussion with friends.

-Theresa Connell, 45, from Eaton Road was astonished that the vote on the 23rd of June had nothing to do with border controls on Llangyfelach Road.
+Theresa Connell, 45, from Eaton Road was astonished that the referendum in 2016 had nothing to do with border controls on Llangyfelach Road.

 Theresa said, “I just assumed Brexit was about Brynhyfryd because Brynhyfryd starts with ‘BR’.
 I never even thought of Britain.
 Why would I?